phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/family/doc-custom-settings/doc-family-properties.md

 ![Screenshot](../../../../img/family/admin/settings/familyrole1.png)

-Choose in the menu "families property"
+Choose in the menu "Family Properties"

 ##To add a new propriety

-Click on "add a new property"
+Click on "Add a New Family Property"

 ![Screenshot](../../../../img/family/admin/settings/familyproperty1.png)

 The custom fields are:

 - the name of the property
-- a note
+- A family with the property
-- a link with the note
+- a Prompt